Outline of environmental journalism

+The following outline is provided as an overview of and topical guide to environmental journalism.

-Environmental journalism – collection, verification, production, distribution and exhibition of information regarding current events, trends, issues and people that are associated with the non-human world.
+Environmental journalism is the collection, verification, production, distribution and exhibition of information regarding current events, trends, issues and people that are associated with the non-human world.
 It is closely related to, and probably grew from, nature writing and environmental communication.
-Key points environmental journalism focuses on are global warming and ecology.
+Key points that environmental journalism focuses on are global warming and ecology.

-The best environmental reports of 2019

-In years, there have been written a lot of articles about the environment, but you must get tired if you read them all.
-This are the one's you should read for sure.